Close

 During the Occupation Phase:

-• Duty holders and accountable people: this can be an individual, partnership, or corporate body responsible for building management and safety.
+• Duty holders and the Accountable Person: this can be an individual, partnership, or corporate body responsible for building management and safety.
 They may have a team, or other individuals assigned specific responsibilities within the Golden Thread management.

 Proactive preparation paves the way for a successful Golden Thread implementation.
 Here are essential steps your organisation can take: